Megabit/Blazorise/docs/_docs/components/fields.md

 toc_label: "Components"
 ---

 ## Field

+The Field is a container for:

+- `Text`
+- `Select`
+- `Date`
+- `Check`
+- `Memo`
+- `Button`

-It is recomended to place all input components inside of Field component.
-That way i will keep the right padding and stylings.
+It is recomended to always place input components inside of field.
+That way you will keep the right spacing and arangement between input.

 ```html
 <Field>